 Building status: proposal (Buildify submission)

-Needs: supply, design input, work force, funding support, promotion
+Needs: supply, design input, work force, funding support, advice, promotion

 Location: New Delhi, India